prtkchoudhary/prtkchoudhary/README.md

 ## About me

 I'm Prateek Choudhary.
-A Computer Science student at Thapar Institue of Engineering & Technology.Excited to learn and contribute in Open Source Projects.
+A Computer Science student at Thapar Institue of Engineering & Technology.Excited to learn and contribute in Open Source Projects and loves building websites .
 Community is :heart:.
 Photographer & Cinematograpger 📷 and :coffee: lover.

 ## Things I am passionate about

-- Java :robot:
+- Java, C++ :robot:
 - Open source :octocat:
+- CyberSecurity :robot:
+- Web Development :octocat:
 - Music 🎵
 - Finding more sooon
 ## Get in touch :coffee:

-- Your future buddy to discuss tech and gadgets [Twitter](https://twitter.com/prtkchoudhary_).
-- Your camera guy on [Instagram](https://instagra.cpm/prtkchoudhary).
 - Your bot tester on Discord (prtk#4293)
 - And of course GitHub you're already on (Recursion).